Policies for All Programs

 - A student must complete each BIOC, BIOL, or CHEM course with a C- or higher for the course to meet a degree requirement in the Department of Biology or Chemistry.

-- Any single class within the major can only be taken two times at APU; students must change to a major outside the department after two unsuccessful attempts in a single required course.
+- Any single course within the major can be taken only two times at APU; students must change to a major outside the department after two unsuccessful (below C-) attempts in a single required course.

-- Only two courses total within the major can be repeated; students must change to a major outside the department after unsuccessful attempts in any three required classes.
+- Only two courses total within the major can be repeated; students must change to a major outside the department after unsuccessful (below C-) attempts in any three required courses.

 - All majors are required to take BIOL 496 to meet their General Education Senior Seminar or Writing 3 requirement.

 - While courses required of the major may be taken at other accredited institutions, subject to approval via a transfer inquiry form, both lecture and laboratory components must be taken at the same institution in the same semester.